 VMware Cloud Foundation users are free to choose their network switches when they deploy Cloud Foundation, in terms of both the hardware and topology.
-What this means is that Cloud Foundation is switch-agnostic, supporting any enterprise network switches, network topologies, and network management tools.
+What this means is that Cloud Foundation supports any enterprise network switches, network topologies, and network management tools.

 Typically, Cloud Foundation networking involves a pair of top of rack, enterprise-grade switches that meet the requirements of vSAN and support the scale demands of a highly-connected set of vSAN hosts (10GbE minimum, with sufficient port counts to connect hosts and provide upstream connectivity).
 For assistance in preparing their network environments for Cloud Foundation, users can find a documented set of prerequisites in the Cloud Foundation Planning and Preparation Guide.

-Together with being able to deploy Cloud Foundation on any supported server (including vSAN ReadyNode, integrated systems, composable systems or the jointly-engineered VMware Cloud Foundaton on Dell EMC VxRail solution), being switch-agnostic gives Cloud Foundation customers the flexibility to deploy clouds that meet business demands.
+Together with being able to deploy Cloud Foundation on any supported server (including vSAN ReadyNode, integrated systems, composable systems or the jointly-engineered VMware Cloud Foundation on Dell EMC VxRail solution), gives Cloud Foundation customers the flexibility to deploy clouds that meet business demands.

 We continuously update Cloud Foundation to keep up with the demands of our users.
 For example, we extended support to any network switch and new network topologies to meet users’ growing need for greater flexibility and choice.
 Thus, the presumption that network switch options are too limited is a misnomer.
 That’s why it’s important to know all the #VCFacts.

 Fact #6: Cloud Foundation automates deployment and provisioning of PKS